bmaupin/test-civ5-scenario/docs/log.md

 - Outer size of icon within image: 172 x 172
 - Icon has a ~4 pixel solid colour border
   - So the inner circle within the icon is about 164 x 164
+- Logo/crest within inner circle should be at least 2 pixels from edge of inner circle
+  - So no more than 160 x 160

 1. Look at existing icons to get an idea of the end product, e.g. https://www.sporcle.com/games/milc/civ-5-civilization-icons